How do I invite people to trash nothing?

 If you have a question about your local groups' rules, please contact the moderators.

-If a post is breaking a rule, please flag the post.
+If a post is breaking a rule, please report the post.

 If another member has broken a rule, please report the member.